snguyenthanh/better_profanity/benchmarking/README.md

 ## Limitations

 1. Memory usage reported by `memory.py` may vary slightly between runs.
 Run `memory.py` several times and compute an average for a more accurate memory benchmark.
 2. The dataset used by `paragraphs.py` may not be valid for all versions of `better_profanity`.
-If some words contained in the default word list are removed, some paragraphs text may not be censored as expected.
+If some words contained in the default word list are removed, some paragraphs' text may not be censored as expected.